andrewferrier/wrapping.nvim/README.md

 #### If Files Are Detected Incorrectly

-If it detects your file
-incorrectly, you have two options:
+If `wrapping.nvim` detects your file incorrectly, you have two options:

 1. Override the 'softener' value for that file type.
 By default, this is `1.0` for every file.
 Setting the value higher makes it *more likely* that the file will be detected as having 'soft' line wrapping (this value is multiplied by the average line length and then compared to the `textwidth` in use for that filetype).
+Setting it to `true` means that files of that type will *always* be treated as having soft line endings.
+Setting it to `false` means that files of that type will *always* be treated as having hard line endings.
 For example, this sets the softener value to `1.3` for Markdown files:

     ```lua
         require("wrapping").setup({